 What I Learned While Teaching Preschoolers in Children’s Church

-As she pressed her body into mine to get as close as she could, I instinctively wrapped my right arm around her to communicate to her security and acceptance by me, a complete stranger to her.
+As she pressed her body into mine to get as close as she could, I instinctively wrapped my right arm around her to communicate security and acceptance by me, a complete stranger to her.

-I learned something from that sweet child.
+I learned a lesson from that precious child.

 I learned that often when a small child snuggles up to an adult, they are seeking to feel secure and safe and maybe even loved.
 That I respected her need to be close to me communicated to her that she was safe in my presence and that I cared about her.

-It reminds me of how Jesus wants us to come to Him like a little, trusting child.
+This reminds me of how Jesus wants us to come to Him like a little, trusting child.
 Matthew 19:14 says “But Jesus said, “Let the little children come to Me, and do not forbid them; for of such is the kingdom of heaven.”
 (NKJV)

 Share how you have felt particularly loved by friend or family member and what they did to make you feel that way.